nathancatania/glean-docs/docs/getting-started/cloud-prem/gcp/deploy-gcp.en.md

 ---
 icon: material/google-cloud
-title: Deploying Glean in GCP
+title: "Deploying Glean in GCP"
 description: Your Glean instance can be deployed within your own GCP environment to allow you to retire compute costs against your committed spend.
-lang: en
-tags:
-    - "getting started"
-    - "administration"
-    - "cloud-prem"
-    - "GCP"
-    - "deployment"
 authors:
   - Nathan Catania
 sources: